itsukison/realtime-tone/README.md

 - `Cmd/Enter`: Get solution
 - `Cmd/Ctrl + Arrow Keys`: Move window
 - `Cmd + Q` (Mac) / `Ctrl + Q` (Windows/Linux): Quit application

-## Contribution

-I'm unable to maintain this repo actively because I do not have the time for it.
-Please do not create issues, if you have any PRs feel free to create them and i'll review and merge it.

-If you are looking to integrate this for your company, i can work with you to create custom solutions.